ta440/chef_timmo/_posts/2024-12-07-satay_salmon_savoats.md

   * This dish also goes well with a freshly cooked naan.
 ---

-What is savoats you ask?
+What are savoats you ask?
 Well, I figure it sounds better than saying one is eating porridge for dinner!
 This recipe was inspired by wanting to have satay chicken, but I didn't have chicken, so I made this instead.
 It thoroughly satisfied the satay tastebuds!

 <img src="{{site.baseurl}}/images/satay_savoats3.jpg" width="400"/>